 Choosing a chemical

-Before buying or using an agvet product, always ensure it is registered with the APVMA and displays the APVMA registration number on the label.
+Before buying or using an agvet product, always ensure it is registered with the Australian Pesticides and Veterinary Medicines Authority (APVMA) and displays the APVMA or NRA registration number on the label.
 Unless exempt from the registration requirement, unregistered products are illegal and can be dangerous.

-You can also find out if a product is registered or has been issued a minor use permit by searching the chemicals or permits databases or with the iPhone and iPad app.
+You can also find out if a product is registered or has been issued a minor use permit by searching the permits databases.

-You can search the chemicals database by chemical type (eg herbicide, larvicide etc) to view all registered products in a particular category.
+You can search the PubCRIS database by chemical type (e.g. herbicide, larvicide etc.) to view all registered products in a particular category.
 The database lists details of each registered product including its safety and use directions.

 If you find an unregistered product, we encourage you to report it immediately.
 The APVMA can undertake enforcement actions to help protect the health and safety of people, animals, crops, the environment and Australia’s trade interests.